-Download the ICSA Workshop Flyer here.
+Download the ICSA Workshop CFP here.

 ICSA 2020 workshops provide a unique forum for researchers and practitioners to present, learn, discuss, and explore the latest experiences, challenges, trends, and emerging R&D results in the field of software architecture.
 The goal of workshops is to provide a forum for participants to discuss topics of rising interest in software architecture, engage in intensive discussion, and explore the topic from different perspectives.

 Workshops may be half-day or one-day events.
 Potential topics for workshops are the same as, but not limited to, those of the ICSA 2020 conference.

 Workshop chairs are responsible for submission and selection of papers.
 Submissions must follow the IEEE Computer Science proceedings format, as workshop proceedings will be published by IEEE CS Digital Library.
 Workshop chairs may allow for different types of contributions (e.g., technical, position, and case study papers), but a workshop paper should not exceed a maximum of 8 pages in IEEE format.